Guaratinguetá, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Take care to find the necessary type.
-The majority of adapters for sale now are just plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and N. Ensure that you choose the correct kind.
+Many adapters on sale are just plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most areas.

 Power bank for devices